-Performance commitment CC: Understanding the risk of flooding and level of resilience within the Counters Creek catchment Unit of measure Text stating either "met" or "not met" Boundaries None Doundaries NULLE
+Performance commitment CC: Understanding the risk of flooding and level of resilience within the Counters Creek catchment Unit of measure Text stating either "met" or "not met" Boundaries None

-Performance on this measure will be "Met" or "Fail" and will be measured at the end of the 2023-2024 reporting year.
-There are two elements to this measure:
+Performance on this measure will be "Met" or "Not Met" and will be measured at the end of the 2023-2024 reporting year.
+All other years we will report N/A. There are two elements to this measure: